kiritigowda/MIVisionX-Inference-Tutorial/README.md

 	* Use the `--multiply` option to preprocess the input by a factor `1/255`

-## Sample 3 - Classification Using Pre-Trained Caffe Model
+## Sample 3 - Classification Using Pre-Trained NNEF Model

 ### Run VGG 16 on Live Video